African pride is global. We are enlightening ourselves and accepting our history.

 What is Emowa’s role in the bigger picture?

 Spend a few minutes scrolling on Instagram and you’ll find a celebrity rocking something “Afrocentric”.
 This could be a full outfit, just a shirt, or maybe even an accessory; inevitably, you’ll see someone famous wearing African inspired designs.
-Undoubtedly, with the rise of technology, particularly smartphones and social media, we are getting a renewed view of the African culture.
+Undoubtedly, with the rise of technology, particularly smartphones and social media, we are getting a renewed view of African culture.
 Long are the days where Africa was thought of as a jungle or where lions roam freely.
 Over the years, the question of whether it is a country or continent seems to have dwindled significantly.
 Today, particularly thanks to social media channels like Instagram, people are embracing the continent in a new way.
-Digging deeper into its history, the cultural origins, and influences, being African or of African descent is something to be proud of.
+Digging deeper into its history, cultural origins, and influences, being African or of African descent is something to be proud of.

 A new wave of Africa is here -one that is brimming with pride in African history, origins, and culture (food, art, music, etc).
 African musicians are now global, led by names like Wizkid and Burna Boy.
 When it comes to fashion and accessories, the market is growing fast.
 According to Euromonitor, Sub-Saharan Africa’s clothing and footwear market is currently worth over $31billion and growing double digits per year.
 Simply put, African and Afrocentric clothing is becoming more mainstream.
-The success of the clothing industry to mainstream acceptance can be credited to Africans in the diaspora gaining more knowledge about African history, and using the clothing as an expression of understanding and awareness.
-Take for example, the patterned dress and pants adorned by Beyonce in her music video, Spirit.
-The designer, a Senegalese native by the name of Sarah Diouf Tongoro, saw a dramatic increase in sales and interest in her designs afterwards.
+The success of the clothing industry to mainstream acceptance can be credited to Africans in the diaspora gaining more knowledge about African history and using the clothing as an expression of understanding and awareness.
+Take, for example, the patterned dress and pants adorned by Beyonce in her music video, Spirit.
+The designer, a Senegalese native by the name of Sarah Diouf Tongoro, saw a dramatic increase in sales and interest in her designs afterward.
 Not to mention, African fashion is beautiful with varying styles to fit any occasion or look.

-Emowa socks is on a mission to spread awareness and promote respect for Africa and its diaspora to the world.
+Emowa Socks is on a mission to spread awareness and promote respect for Africa and its diaspora to the world.
 Visit our products page to explore more of our items on sale and how each one sheds light on the beautiful continent.